Ordinary Time: July 31st

 Memorial of St. Ignatius of Loyola, priest

-Old Calendar: St. Ignatius of Loyola, confessor; St. Germanus, bishop (historical)
+Old Calendar: St. Ignatius of Loyola, confessor; St. Germanus, bishop (RM)

 In the year 1521 a cannon ball fractured the left leg of Captain Ignatius Loyola, the future founder of the Jesuits.
 While he was convalescing, Ignatius read about Christ and His saints and thus turned wholly to God.
 He then undertook to equip himself for Christ's service by acquiring a good classical and theological education.
 The members of the Society of Jesus became the shock troops of the Church in the battle against the spread of Protestantism in Europe, as well as one of the greatest foreign mission organizations that the world has known.
 Ignatius died on July 31, 1556.See Catholic Culture's special section on St. Ignatius.